 You are here

-Read the results of our latest survey, which looks at the experiences of children, young people and their parents and carers attending hospital for treatment as an inpatient or day case.
+Read the results of our latest survey, which looks at the experiences of children, young people and their parents and carers attending hospital.

 Eligibility and participation